 My husband loves a good road trip.
 It’s his dream to rent a Winnebago and do a family trip halfway across the U.S. He drove from Boston to Los Angeles for golf tournaments and did a cross country trip to bring my car to Boston.
 Back then, it was simple.
 He just needed water and coffee to drive 8 to 10 hours a day.
 He didn’t even have a navigations system!
 Shocking because I have a terrible sense of direction and need mine just to navigate adjacent towns!!

 Kids necessitate more planning for successful road trips.
 We think the age of the child roughly determines the number of hours they can tolerate being strapped into a car seat.
 We always pack a cooler of drinks and snacks.
 We stop frequently for bathroom breaks.
 And we pack plenty of entertainment for kids.

 Our Top 10 Toys and Games for Road Trips with Kids

-10. Madagascar for the DVD player.
+10. Madagascar for the DVD player

-I’m not sure why Madagascar and its sequels are the common denominator of movies for my three kids but this is the movie that we seem to the play on every single trip.
+I’m not sure why Madagascar and its sequels are the common denominators of movies for my three kids but this is the movie that we seem to play on every single trip.
 Hairspray is another movie that is purely a road trip movie for us.
 The car DVD is a must but it drives us crazy to have it on the entire trip so we try to break up the movies with games.

 My kids made up this game and it’s perfect for a December night.
 It’s very simple.
-First person to yell “Sparkle” when you see any form of Christmas tree lights wins.
+First-person to yell “Sparkle” when you see any form of Christmas tree lights wins.
 Surprisingly addictive.

 8. Bridge and Tunnel